cambiatus/backend/.github/deep-dive.md

 Our [frontend](https://github.com/cambiatus/frontend) is a static application built using Elm; the frontend sends *transactions* and triggers *actions* on the blockchain using [eosjs](https://github.com/EOSIO/eosjs) library.

 #### Difference between action and transaction?
-Here is a great explaintation of what action and transcation is in EOS: "An action is a unity of code to be executed inside a transaction.
+Here is a great explaintation of what action and transcation is in EOS: "An action is a unit of code to be executed inside a transaction.
 A transaction is a set of one or more actions which will execute or fail completely.
 A transaction cannot execute partially." [source](https://forum.ivanontech.com/t/reading-assignment-eos-basics/3085/6)

-### Creating a new community
+### Trigger community creation
 Let's say we want to create a new community called `0,TST`.
 In order to do so we need to do the following steps:
-1. Compose a transaction data
+1. Compose a transaction for the `create` community action
 2. Sign and send the transaction to the blockchain

-A transaction data has the following structure
+A transaction has the following structure
 ```
 {
   account: "cambiatus.cm",
   name: "create",
-  authorization: [{ actor: "henriquebuss", permission: "active" }],
+  authorization: [{ actor: "janedoe", permission: "active" }],
   data: {
     cmm_asset: 0 TST
     creator: janedoe12334